BarryBeics/Project-Two/README.md

 **Home Page** includes:

-- **overview**: A couple of sentences to give a brief explanation of the the site does.
+- **overview**: A couple of sentences to give a brief explanation of the site does.
 Graphic showing a person working hard to understand trading strategy